 It is recommended to generate a set of backup tokens and store them securely.
 A backup token allows users to reset the tokens on their device and scan a new QR code in case the user has a new mobile phone or has deleted their token from their app.

 OPTION 2: MANDATORY 2-FACTOR AUTHENTICATION FOR ALL USERS

-There is the possibility to enforce 2FA as a requirement for the entire stack.
+It is also possible to enforce 2FA as a requirement for the entire stack.
 Once enabled, users are not able to opt out of 2FA.
 Please contact firstname.lastname@example.org if you want to enable Two-factor authentication for all users on the stack.

-Prior to asking our support to enable 2-Factor Authentication for the whole stack, all users should have generated a token and backup codes, using the steps described above.
-Once the 2FA is enabled for the whole stack, it is not possible to log in without a token anymore.
+Once the 2FA is enabled for the whole stack, it is no longer possible to log in without a token.
 You can also facilitate this by sending a token to users manually to prompt them to set up 2FA.

-- The user will receive an email with a back-up code
+- Each user selected will receive an email with a back-up code.

-For all users that are created after 2FA has been enabled for the whole stack, they will automatically receive an email, prompting them to set up 2FA.
+Please Note: All users created after 2FA has been enabled for the whole stack will automatically receive an email prompting them to set up 2FA.